 As the weather starts to warm up and we all begin to venture out of hibernation, it’s time to start thinking about entertaining guests again.
 And what better way to prepare for guests than by stocking and styling a bar cart in your home?

-Bar carts are so wonderful because they can be personalized to fit any decor style.
-They’re more than just a functional place to store your cocktail accouterments, they can really contribute to the overall design of a room and become a signature piece in your home.
+Bar carts are wonderful because they can be personalized for any decor style.
+They’re more than just a functional place to store your cocktail accouterments; they can really contribute to a room’s overall design and become a signature piece in your home.

-If you’re putting together a bar cart for warm weather get-together read on for some tips on styling your piece perfectly!
+If you’re putting together a bar cart for a warm-weather get-together, read on for some tips on styling your piece perfectly!

 The Essentials:

-There are certain tools every bar cart should be stocked with, no matter what your drink preference is.
-Things like a cutting board, ice bucket and shaker are almost always must-have items.
-These items are also a great way to start to infuse some of your style into the design, for example, this gorgeous rustic cutting board would add plenty of character to your cart.
+Every bar cart should be stocked with certain tools, no matter your drink preference.
+Things like a cutting board, ice bucket, and shaker are almost always must-have items.
+These items are also a great way to start infusing some of your style into the design; this beautiful cutting board would add plenty of character to your cart.

 Next, of course, are the glasses to hold your drinks!
-Depending on what you’re serving you may want to put out wine glasses, beer mugs, champagne flutes, shorter tumblers, or even copper Moscow Mule mugs.
-Displaying a variety of different size and shape glassware will help create visual interest in your cart.
+Depending on what you’re serving, you may want to put out wine glasses, beer mugs, champagne flutes, shorter tumblers, or even copper Moscow Mule mugs.
+Displaying a variety of glassware of different sizes and shapes will help create visual interest in your cart.

 Finally, we can’t forget the actual cart itself!
-There really is a bar cart to match any style out there, whether you want something glam and gold, wooden or even acrylic.
-Personally, I would gravitate toward something simple like this piece from Wayfair so I’m able to add touches of my personal style.
+There is a bar cart to match any style, whether you want something glam and gold, wooden, or acrylic.
+Personally, I would gravitate toward something simple so I can add touches to my personal style.

 The Beverages:

 This one is totally up to your preference, but I’ll tell you what we would stock our bar cart with.
-We drink scotch, red wine and prosecco so those are all must haves.
-I also always try to make sure to have a good red wine on hand for hosting guests.
+We drink scotch, red wine, and prosecco, so those are all must-haves.
+I also always try to make sure to have a good red wine on hand when hosting guests.

 The Fun Stuff:

 Now that you’ve assembled your barware and beverage components, it’s time to add your personal touch.
-The online interior design service Havenly has a fun blog post on just this topic that should give you some great inspiration for styling your own bar cart.
+The online interior design service Havenly has a fun blog post on this topic that should inspire you to style your own bar cart.

 Do you have a bar cart in your home?
-Planning on putting one together for the upcoming warm weather?
+Are you planning on putting one together for the upcoming warm weather?
 I’d love to hear your styling ideas in the comments below!

 Similar Posts